Dinah Manoff

-Dinah Beth Manoff (born January 25, 1956) is an American stage, film, and television actress and television director.
+Dinah Manoff (born January 25, 1956) is an American stage, film, and television actress and television director.
 She is best known for her roles as Carol Weston on Empty Nest, Elaine Lefkowitz on Soap, Marty Maraschino in the film Grease, and Libby Tucker in both the stage and film adaptations of I Ought to Be in Pictures, for which she won a Tony Award.

 Early life

-Manoff was born in New York City to actress, director, and writer Lee Grant, and screenwriter Arnold Manoff.
+Manoff was born in New York City to Ashkenazi Jewish parents, the daughter of actress, director, and writer Lee Grant (born Lyova Rosenthal) and screenwriter Arnold Manoff (born Pismenoff).
+Her mother was of Polish and Ukrainian Jewish descent, and her father's parents emigrated from Vilnius.
 Her half-brother, Tom Manoff, is the classical music critic for NPR's All Things Considered and a notable composer.
 Her stepfather is producer Joseph Feury.

 She spent her childhood and teenage years in New York City and Malibu, California.
 She attended the New Lincoln School and Santa Monica High School and later studied at the Actors Studio.
-Manoff is Jewish.

 Career

 1970s

-Manoff's first project was the independent film Everybody Rides the Carousel, providing one of the voices.
+Manoff's first project was the animated independent film Everybody Rides the Carousel (1975), providing one of the voices.
 In 1976, she made her first television appearance on the PBS production of The Stronger.
 This was followed by a guest appearance on Welcome Back, Kotter in the episode "Sadie Hawkins Day", followed by an appearance in Visions.
-In 1977, she made a cameo appearance in her first TV movie, Raid on Entebbe.
+In 1977, she made a cameo appearance in her first TV movie, Raid on Entebbe In 1978 she appeared in the TV series Family playing the part of Mara.

 In 1978, Manoff got the role of Elaine Dallas (née Lefkowitz) on the ABC sitcom Soap, and remained on the show until the end of the year.
 Manoff made her film debut in 1978 as Marty Maraschino, one of the Pink Ladies, in the movie version of Grease.

 1980s

-In 1980, Manoff made her Broadway debut as Libby Tucker in Neil Simon's Broadway play, I Ought to Be in Pictures.
+In 1980, Manoff made her Broadway debut as Libby Tucker in Neil Simon's play, I Ought to Be in Pictures.
 For her work in the play, she won the Tony Award for Best Performance by a Featured Actress in a Play, as well as the Theatre World Award.
-She reprised that role for the film version in 1982, with Walter Matthau and Ann-Margret.
+She reprised the role for the film version in 1982, with Walter Matthau and Ann-Margret.
 Also in 1980, Manoff appeared as Karen, the suicidal friend of Timothy Hutton's character, in the multiple Oscar-winning Ordinary People.

 In 1985, Manoff portrayed songwriter Ellie Greenwich in the Broadway jukebox musical Leader of the Pack.
 In 1988, she played Maggie Peterson in Child's Play, the first character to be killed by the murderous, possessed doll Chucky.
-Manoff then started a seven-year stint as Carol Weston on the NBC sitcom Empty Nest which was a spin off of The Golden Girls, a role for which she is best known on television, and appeared in every episode of the series.
+Manoff then started a seven-year stint as Carol Weston on the NBC sitcom Empty Nest, which was a spin off of The Golden Girls, a role for which she is best known on television, and appeared in every episode of the series.
 In 1989, Manoff appeared in minor roles in two films late in the year: Bloodhounds of Broadway and Staying Together.